MelissaCade/mvc-tech-blog/README.md

 # mvc-tech-blog
-A tech blog for all our very shiniest thoughts.
+Tech blog for all of our musings